Prevent blocked numbers from calling your application

 1exports.handler = (context, event, callback) => {2const twiml = new Twilio.twiml.VoiceResponse();3twiml.say("Hello, congratulations!
 You aren't blocked!");4return callback(null, twiml);5};

-In order for your Function to react to incoming SMS and/or voice calls, it must be set as a webhook for your Twilio number.
-There are a variety of methods to set a Function as a webhook, as detailed below:
+For your Function to react to incoming SMS or voice calls, it must be set as a webhook for your Twilio number.
+There are a variety of methods to set a Function as a webhook:

-You can use the Twilio Console UI as a straightforward way of connecting your Function as a webhook:
+Use the Twilio Console UI to connect your Function as a webhook:

-Click on the phone number you'd like to have connected to your Function.
+- Select the phone number you'd like to connect to your Function.

 To keep your block list separate from and independent of your Function's code, one recommendation is to store the list as JSON in a private Asset.
 Your Function will read and parse the contents of this file using methods provided by the Runtime Client, and achieve the same functionality with more separation of concerns.